Worktop in Corian and Getacore

 To avoid deeper and untreatable scratches, you should never expose the surface to direct contact with knives, iron and ceramic and always use cutting boards.

 Daily cleaning is done with clean, warm water and a damp cloth with regular all-purpose cleaning.
-Avoid cleaning with acidic or abrasive products and products with a high content of wax and oil.
-Unfortunately, this will leave the surface greasy.
+Avoid cleaning with acidic or abrasive products and products with a high content of wax and oil as these will leave the surface greasy.

-Did you choose a color for your mineral worktop where lime stains seems more visible, you can clean these by dissolving white wine vinegar in water.
+Did you choose a color for your mineral worktop where limescale stains seems more visible, you can clean these by dissolving white wine vinegar in water.
 It should be just a mild mixture and low concentrated.
-To maintain a consistant look across the entire surface, you should always remove stains immediately where the worktop is more in use.
+To maintain a consistant look across the entire surface, you should always remove stains immediately after cooking.